-The curriculum which is broad and well-balanced includes art, craft, design and technology, French, humanities, information technology and computer programming (where children write their own programs) music, physical education and science.
-Children play the recorder and various percussion instruments as well as being taught to read music.
-Workshops are organised during the school holidays giving children the opportunity to experiment with different instruments. .
-Individual tuition for specific instruments can often be arranged.
+The curriculum which is broad and well-balanced includes creative art, craft, design and technology, French, humanities, information technology and computer programming (where children write their own programs) music, physical education and science.
+Children play the recorder, keyboards and various percussion instruments as well as being taught to read music.
+Tuition for cello, piano and recorder is available after school.

 Much of the sport takes place at Bromley Cricket Club's beautiful 8 acre site (www.bromleycricketclub.org.uk) situated just a few minutes walk across the road from school offering excellent facilities for cricket, football, hockey, netball, rounders, squash and tennis.
 Health related fitness instruction and netball take place on the all weather sports surface at school where there is also the use of outdoor gym equipment for keeping fit.